harshalmore31/UCLA-Hackathon/data_clean_room/dcr_implementation.md

 ## Secure Multiparty Data Sharing with Confidential Computing

-Data Clean Rooms provide a secure space for companies to collaborate on data analysis without revealing private user information.
-Ideal for scenarios where multiple parties need to combine data for better insights.
-Publishers and advertisers can improve ad targeting while maintaining user privacy.
-By anonymizing data within a controlled environment, Data Clean Rooms reduce privacy risks and ensure compliance with regulations.
-This approach allows for richer data analysis and more accurate models.
+Data Clean Rooms provide a secure environment for collaborative data analysis without revealing private user information.
+They allow multiple parties to combine data for better insights while maintaining privacy.
+By anonymizing data within controlled spaces, Data Clean Rooms reduce privacy risks and ensure compliance with regulations.
+This approach enables richer data analysis and more accurate models while respecting user trust.
-While keeping user data confidential, companies can gain valuable insights.
-Data Clean Rooms strike a balance between data utility and privacy.
-Enabling collaboration and innovation while respecting user trust.

-Confidential computing uses Trusted Execution Environments (TEEs) like Intel® TDX and SGX to create secure enclaves within processors.
-These enclaves protect data confidentiality and integrity, even if the system is compromised.
-Imagine a locked vault inside your computer for processing sensitive information.
-This technology is ideal for Virtual Machines (VMs), enabling secure data processing on shared hardware.
+Confidential computing leverages Trusted Execution Environments (TEEs) like Intel® TDX and SGX.
+These enclaves create secure spaces within processors, protecting data confidentiality and integrity even if the system is compromised.
+Think of it as having locked vaults inside your computer for processing sensitive information.
+Confidential computing is ideal for Virtual Machines (VMs), enabling secure data processing on shared hardware.
-It's like having multiple secure computers running on one physical machine.
-Secure enclaves ensure your data remains protected throughout processing.

 Confidential computing relies on Trusted Execution Environments (TEEs) built into modern processors like Intel® SGX and TDX.
 These TEEs act like secure vaults within the processor, protecting data confidentiality and integrity even in a compromised system.